 Medical writing is the process of creating scientific and healthcare materials to ensure that accurate information reaches both healthcare professionals and their patients.
 I’ve been involved in medical writing for the past several years, and it’s really a great profession to be in.

-In this article, we’ll give an overview of what medical writing is, and a few tips about how to become a medical writer.
+In this article, we’ll discuss what medical writing is, and review a few tips about how to become a medical writer.

 Medical writing is a vital part of the healthcare industry and appeals to those who are both detail-oriented and skilled in writing.